mousemke/testable-reactions/README.md

 + [StyleLint](#stylelint)

 Everyone loves to start new projects.
-This repo is a blank, new project just for you!
+This repo is a blank, new frontend project just for you!
+It's an agglomartion of Styla best practises for how to setup and organize a project.
+You don't have to use it in your projects in this way, but it is recommended - it makes easier for developer onboarding

 Getting Started
 ----

-dev work is intended for node `6.2.2`+ and npm `3.9.3`+.

-To initialize the project
+Prerequisites: Install Docker and git.
+You might also want to install node.js, but this not stricly needed.
+For Mac: Install [Docker for Mac (Stable Channel](https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac) Don't install the older `docker-machine`.
+For Linux: Install [Docker Engine Community Edition](https://docs.docker.com/engine/installation/).
+You'll also need to separately install [docker-compose](https://docs.docker.com/compose/install/)

+To run it:

 + `git clone https://github.com/styladev/testable-reactions.git`
 + `cd testable-reactions` to go into the project folder
-+ `npm i`
++ `docker-compose up --build` to build and run it

+The "app" is available then at http://localhost:4080

+To use it as a template for your projects:

 + in `backstop.json` change testSuiteName
 + in `package.json` change package, name, and author
-+ `npm run test:visual:baseline`

 The entry point on your new app is `./src/index.js`, which is called by `./index.html`.